binaryslav/linux-cheat-notes/README.md

 # linux-cheat-notes
-A collection of some useful *nix commands and expressions that I use in my daily work.
+A collection of some useful /*nix commands and expressions that I use in my daily work.

    It was composed with a fuzzy-find-friendliness in mind and one can make the most out of it by: